yannickbattail/openscad-models/mug/mugImage/mugImage.md

 If you pour hot beverage in it when it cools down the glass may be stuck in the mug, so put hot water in it to detach it

-## UPDATE

-- v1: 1st design

-## Customizable variables

-- `part`: default "all", part to generate: all, ball, stick
-- `size`: default 50, size of the model
-- `$fn`: resolution

-## How to print it

-The design is made in a way that **you don't need support.**

-Prefer ABS to PLA (PETG ...
-I don't know), because PLA will crack (and the glass way stuck) after a few temperature changes.

 ## All designs

 - cat: cat emoji, base example fast to render